Heeb: Roseanne Barr controversy

 In 2009, Heeb produced its controversial Germany Issue in which Roseanne Barr posed as Adolf Hitler in drag holding a tray of "burned Jew cookies."
 The photo invoked the ire of Bill O'Reilly on Fox's The O'Reilly Factor.
 According to Heeb's publisher at the time, Joshua Neuman, it was intended as means to see if joking about Nazis and the Holocaust still evoked the same reactions as in past years.
 In 2011 Barr stated that it was intended to show that the Holocaust is just an every day thing and it is something that needs to be stopped.
 Additional controversy about the photos intentions came about in 2018 after the "Roseanne" revival aired and they were questioned during an interview.
 Barr posted on social media, defending her position, but it was not taken lightly by viewers and through her comments to do so she made offensive remarks which resulted in ABC cancelling the show.

 Contributors

-Notable contributors have included Shmarya Rosenberg, Daniel Sieradski, Andy Shernoff, Eli Valley, Myq Kaplan, Moshe Kasher, Noam Gonick, Dara Horn, Julian Tepper, Ann Nocenti, and Marisa Scheinfeld.
+Notable contributors and editors have included Arye Dworken, who served as staff writer, music editor, and editor-at-large through the magazine's entire print run, Jeff Newelt, who served as comics editor from 2006 to 2015, Shmarya Rosenberg, Daniel Sieradski, Andy Shernoff, Eli Valley, Myq Kaplan, Moshe Kasher, Noam Gonick, Dara Horn, Julian Tepper, Ann Nocenti, and Marisa Scheinfeld.